TareqK/tareqk.github.io/index.md

 As Director of this program, responsibilities include engineering management, product management, client communications, business consultancy, and mentorship of support teams.

+## May 2022 - Current
+### Equiptal
+#### VP Product

+Carrying out all duties of product and engineering management, product integrations, business modeling, and support.

 ## September 2021 - May 2022
 ### CEPRES GmbH
 #### DevOps Tech Lead